-Protocols enabled on Protocols configured on L4 Switch Primary Servers IPv4 IPv6 IPv4 + IPv6 IPv4 Supported IPv4 URLs of this Primary Server will be replaced by IPv4 URLs of the L4 Switch in the Closest Server Rules.
-Not Supported Not Supported IPv6 Not Supported Supported IPv6 URLs of this Primary Server will be replaced by IPv6 URLs of the L4 Switch in the Closest Server Rules Not Supported IPv4 + IPv6 ◆ IPv4 URLs of this Primary Server will be replaced by IPv4 URLs of the L4 Switch in the Closest Server Rules. ◆ The Primary Server object will still be visible outside the L4 switch which indicates that the IPv6 URLs can be directly accessed by the managed devices. ◆ Alternately, IPv6 URLs can also be added to another L4 switch with IPv6 address.
+Protocols enabled on Primary Servers Protocols configured on L4 Switch IPv4 IPv6 IPv4 + IPv6 IPv4 Supported IPv4 URLs of this Primary Server will be replaced by IPv4 URLs of the L4 Switch in the Closest Server Rules.
+Not Supported Not Supported IPv6 Not Supported Supported IPv6 URLs of this Primary Server will be replaced by IPv6 URLs of the L4 Switch in the Closest Server Rules Not Supported Supported Supported Supported IPv4 + IPv6 IPv4 URLs of this Primary Server will be replaced by IPv4 URLs of the L4 Switch in the Closest Server Rules.
 IPv6 URLs of this Primary Server will be replaced by IPv6 URLs of the L4 Switch in the Closest Server Rules.
+IPv4 and IPv6 URLs of this Primary Server will be replaced by IPv4 and IPv6 URLs of the L4 Switch respectively in the Closest Server Rules.
+The Primary Server object will still be visible outside the L4 switch which indicates that the IPv6 URLs can be directly accessed by the managed devices.
 The Primary Server object will still be visible outside the L4 switch which indicates that the IPv4 URLs can be directly accessed by the managed devices.
+Alternately, IPv6 URLs can also be added to another L4 switch with IPv6 address.
 Alternately, IPv4 URLs can also be added to another L4 switch with IPv4 address.
-Supported IPv4 and IPv6 URLs of this Primary Server will be replaced by IPv4 and IPv6 URLs of the L4 Switch respectively in the Closest Server Rules.

-(Optional) You can perform the following tasks to manage the server lists:
+3 (Optional) You can perform the following tasks to manage the server lists: